 Achievements

-Since the start of the project, we have worked on obtaining approval from the principal investigators or pharmaceutical companies to include the data collected in clinical trials in our database.
-We also finalized the data sharing process as well as the setting up the statistical analysis plans for all five clinically relevant questions.
+Since the approval of the study by the institutional review board of Leiden University Medical Center, we have obtained consent from the principal investigators or pharmaceutical companies to include the data collected in clinical trials into our database.
+We have also established the Data Sharing and Transfer Agreements.
+Ultimately, we have harmonized and cleaned all the data for statistical analysis and constructed detailed and coherent statistical analysis plans for all the research questions.

 Future plans